Click a question to view the answer.

 - 2. What are some common perceptions other parties within a system of care may have regarding receiving centers that must be overcome in order to build more cohesive partnerships?

-Emergency medical service (EMS) providers and referral centers that treat patients who are then transferred to a receiving center often face a “black hole” experience.
+Emergency medical service (EMS) providers and referring centers that treat patients who are then transferred to a receiving center often face a “black hole” experience.
 Once the patient is out of their care, they are left with questions about outcomes and whether their contributions to treatment helped achieve success.
-To improve quality of care and recognize the contribution that EMS and referral centers play in the treatment of STEMI and cardiac resuscitation patients, the receiving centers, or PCI centers, must close this communication gap.
+To improve quality of care and recognize the contribution that EMS and referring centers play in the treatment of STEMI and cardiac resuscitation patients, the receiving centers, or PCI centers, must close this communication gap.

-Furthermore, referral centers may feel that diverting or transferring STEMI patients to PCI-capable hospitals will result in substantial lost revenue.
+Furthermore, referring centers may feel that diverting or transferring STEMI patients to PCI-capable hospitals will result in substantial lost revenue.
 While STEMI victims make up the minority of heart attack patients, this perceived economic threat to non-PCI hospitals must be addressed.